-Polygon price has moved into a local bear market as the recent bull run ended.
-POL, formerly known as MATIC, was trading at $0.1440 on Monday, down by over 20% from its highest level this year.
+Polygon price has entered a local bear market as the recent bull run ended.
+POL, formerly known as MATIC, was trading at $0.1440 on Monday, down over 20% from its highest level this year.
 Still, there are a few reasons why the token will likely rebound once this retracement ends.

 Polygon Price Technical Analysis Suggests a Rebound is Possible

-The first main reason why Polygon’s price will rebound is its strong technicals.
-This chart shows that the token rebounded from a low of $0.097 on January 1st and then rebounded to a high of $0.1865.
+The first main reason Polygon’s price will rebound is its strong technical indicators.
+This chart shows that the token rebounded from a low of $0.097 on January 1st to a high of $0.1865.

-It is common for a coin in a strong rally to retreat a bit and then resume the bullish trend.
+It is common for a coin in a strong rally to retreat a bit before resuming the bullish trend.
 One reason for this is that it has likely entered the second phase of the Elliot Wave pattern.
-This second phase is usually a corrective one and is usually followed by the third one, which is usually the longest one.
+This second phase is usually corrective and is followed by the third, which is usually the longest.

 POL price may move to this phase now that it has bottomed at the 23.60% Fibonacci Retracement level.
-Also, it remains above the 50-day Exponential Moving Average (EMA), which is a highly bullish sign in technical analysis.
+Also, it remains above the 50-day Exponential Moving Average (EMA), a highly bullish technical indicator.

 READ MORE: Dogecoin Price Forms an Alarming Pattern as DOGE ETF Inflows Dry

 Additionally, the current price is along the Major S&R Pivot Point of the Murrey Math Lines tool.
 Therefore, the most likely scenario is where the token rebounds and initially moves to the year-to-date high of $0.1865.
-A move above that level will point to more gains, potentially to the psychological level at $0.25.
+A move above that level will signal further gains, potentially to the psychological level at $0.25.

 Polygon Network Growth and Token Burns